apollo

 How does the drug interact with Disolv Syrup 200 ml:

-Taking Mepenzolate and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.
+Taking Clozapine and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and other gastrointestinal injury.

 How to manage the interaction:

-Taking Mepenzolate with Disolv Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
+Co-administration of Disolv Syrup 200 ml with Clozapine is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
 Do not discontinue any medications without a doctor's advice.

 Critical